 Making sure all publically funded schools are staffed fully by qualified teachers and are under local government control, oppose totally the movement to free schools/academy schools that are not accountable to local people.

 I support the policies of the Green Party, policies that have been ditched by other political parties, as they try to appease the rich and powerful of this country including the media.

 Votes for 16-year olds, scrap university fees, free bus travel to and from school for school and college students.
 Return of the EMA for 16-19-year olds in education, not dependent on parent/guardian income.

-Only the Green Party have good decent policies for human and animal rights, as indicated by their actions in the European parliament.
+Only the Green Party have good decent policies for human and animal rights.

 Locally, and nationally we should not be building on Green Belt land.
 Nor should we be building anything other than affordable houses to buy or rent.
 There is enough land available for housing that has previously been used in other ways (where there was once factories and shops for instance).